hubchev/courses/exams/README.md

 | oib	| Organization of International Businesses|

 - Just download the compressed file 'past_exams.zip' and decompress it.
-- Please note that I do not have any publishable solutions for these exams.
+- I do not have any publishable solutions for these exams.
 - If you find any errors or inaccuracies, please do not hesitate to let me know.
+Thank you.